difference between male plants and female plants

 Having realized the need to know plants' gender, the next step is knowing how soon you can recognize their genders so you can separate them on time.

-Both female and male plants typically go through two stages in their life cycle; the vegetative stage and the flowering stage.
+Both male and female plants typically go through two stages in their life cycle; the vegetative stage and the flowering stage.

 The vegetative stage is the first stage and is the period when plants focus on growing taller and larger.
 Here, there are no male plants vs female plants contests; they both sprout the same and do not seem to be any different.